JoelCronin/literate-octo-succotash/README.md

 ## Links

-I have created a walkthrough video that dem onstrates the functionality of the application which can be viewed by [clicking here](https://drive.google.com/file/d/1Knq7uuc68J3UKfxpvLlWzNwNC3UIdwLo/view)
+I have created a walkthrough video that demonstrates the functionality of the application which can be viewed by [clicking here](https://drive.google.com/file/d/1Knq7uuc68J3UKfxpvLlWzNwNC3UIdwLo/view)